Once projects get too large for a small team to run, leaders need ways to formally identify who is involved.

-If someone can’t be relied on to do any of the above, they are likely not involved in the project.
+If someone can’t be relied on to do the above, they are likely not on the project.

 In Software Development Teams

-Accountability matrices raise eyebrows and roll eyes due to their origins in consulting and Deloitte-like environments.
-I still like them; the concepts are fairly lightweight and adaptable to help at a team level.
+Accountability matrices raise eyebrows and roll eyes due to origins in consulting and Deloitte-like environments.
+I still like them.
+The concepts are lightweight and adaptable to help at a practical, team level.

 Things I find helpful about a matrix: